Last updated on: 20th July 2022

 As a parent or guardian who opens a Sub-account you are giving us permission to collect, use, store, share and transfer your child’s personal data in the ways specified in this policy.
 We encourage you to explain to your child how their information will be used, as set out in this policy.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We also collect, use and share “Aggregated Data” such as statistical or demographic data for any purpose.
-Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
+We also collect, use and share “Aggregated Data” such as statistical or demographic data.
+Aggregated Data may be derived from your (or your child’s) personal data but is not considered personal data in law as this data does not directly or indirectly reveal your (or your child’s) identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific App feature.

 Direct interactions.
-You may give us your Identity, Contact, Transaction or Financial Data by filling in forms or by corresponding with us by using our Services.
-This includes personal data you provide when you register to use the App, create an account, enter into any transaction using our Services (such as making an advance payment to a merchant featured on the App), complete a survey or enter a promotion, report a problem with the Services or sign-up to receive marketing communications from us.
+You may give us Identity, Contact, Transaction or Financial Data by filling in forms or by corresponding with us by using our Services.
+This includes personal data you provide when you register to use the App, create an account, you or your child enter into any transaction using our Services (such as making an advance payment to a merchant featured on the App), complete a survey or enter a promotion, report a problem with the Services or if you sign-up to receive marketing communications from us.

-As you navigate our Services, we may also collect Usage Data, Profile Data and Marketing and Communications Data as specified by you from time to time.
+As you navigate our Services, we may also collect Usage Data, Profile Data and Marketing Data as specified by you from time to time.

 Third parties.
 In order to provide our Services to you, we may receive personal data about you from various third parties as set out below:

-The table below describes the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
-You may obtain further information on the legal ground relied on or how we assess our legitimate interests against any potential impact on you by contacting us at firstname.lastname@example.org.
+The table below describes the ways we plan to use your (and your child’s) personal data, and which of the legal bases we rely on to do so.
+You may obtain further information on the legal ground relied on, or how we assess our legitimate interests against any potential impact on you, by contacting us at firstname.lastname@example.org.

 What is a legitimate interest?